This blog post by Laure Haak, Ed Pentz and Trisha Cruse was cross-posted from the ORCID blog.

 The interim executive committee is committed to crafting a proposal and sharing with the interim governing council by the end of February.
 During this process, they will be engaging with all of the organizations that expressed an interest in hosting, with the goal of creating an inclusive collaborative framework.

 Stay tuned!
-And, as usual, if you have questions or comments.
+And, as usual, contact us if you have questions or comments.